Background

 When making meal modifications, SFAs should also consider the age and maturity of the child.
 For instance, younger children may need more assistance with selecting and eating their meals while older children may be able to take more responsibility for some of their dietary decisions.
 The Section 504 team can also ensure schools make sure allergic children understand the importance of not sharing food with their peers.
 This will help children better understand their role in preventing food allergy emergencies.
 Schools may even consider integrating allergy education into other coursework.
 The Section 504 team is also encouraged to develop policies and practices that address the disabilities they most commonly encounter so that these disabilities can be quickly and consistently addressed in a proper manner.

 The Section 504 team should be advised that any personal information obtained must be kept confidential and not used or disclosed except as allowed by applicable law.
-The Family Educational Rights Privacy Act (FERPA), the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and various state laws safeguard the release and use of personal information obtained by schools, including medical statements.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Family Educational Rights and Privacy Act of 1974 (FERPA) safeguard the release of personal health information and requires medical information to be kept confidential.
+SFAs will need to consult with an appropriate school official or seek legal counsel around HIPAA and FERPA requirements.
+For more information regarding FERPA, visit the CDE's FERPA Summary Page web page.

 SFAs are encouraged to consider children’s cultural, religious, and ethical preferences when planning and preparing meals.
 Accommodating children’s preferences helps to maintain participation in the NSLP and SBP.
 Variations, whether on an experimental or continuing basis, must be consistent with the food and nutrition requirements specified in Program regulations in order for children’s meals to be eligible for reimbursement